Weight Cutting for MMA & Combat Sports

 Understand everything you need to know in order to customize your own weight cut protocol and fuel your workouts.

-The Sigma Weight Cutting System is a step-by-step blueprint of how to use science when cutting weight for MMA.
+Making Weight is a step-by-step blueprint of how to use science when cutting weight for MMA.

 Now there is no reason to leave anything to chance.
 You can go into a weigh in knowing everything will run smoothly, rather than worrying over those final few pounds.
 No more disasterous cuts, no more stressful weigh ins, and no more dangerous, pseudoscientific protocols!